 - Designed for Impact.
 Fund agreements include guidelines on how to fulfill the donor’s intent after they’re gone.
 By appointing a successor and/or naming organizations to receive future payments, charitable purpose is guaranteed.
 Through their administrative fees donors also invest in our ability to strengthen nonprofits through convening, shared expertise and support.

-In short, Donor Advised Funds held at the Community Foundations of the Hudson Valley, and at nearly 600 community foundations nationwide, are powerful tools for donors to achieve their goals.
+In short, Donor Advised Funds held at the Community Foundations of the Hudson Valley, and at hundreds of community foundations nationwide, are powerful tools for donors to achieve their goals.
 In doing so they invest in critical causes locally, nationally and internationally.